nyisztor/CommandDispatch/README.md

 CommandDispatch
 ===============

-CommandDispatch
-This demo apps shows how dispatch groups can be used; serial and parallel command execution is implemented using executors which allow sequetial and parallel request execution.
+This demo app shows the following:
+- usage of GCD dispatch queues and groups
+- asynchronous and synchronous execution
+- the Command design pattern
+- the Factory Method design pattern

 The app displays execution results in the console.